PioterAndrzejewski/PioterAndrzejewski/README.md

   ## Long story short:
 If you're on this page, chances are you're searching for a junior web/front-end developer.
 As a developer myself, I understand that it can be exhausting to sift through a sea of CVs and repetitive projects. <br>
 To make things easier for you, I've compiled a list of my original projects that I have created from scratch.
-You won't find any major copy-pasting or repetitive designs in my work.
+You won't find any major copy-pasting or repetitive designs in my these projects:

 <table>
   <tr>